 The night before that I left from Chiufen before sunset to avoid standing in a long queue at the bus stop.
 Anyway, I went to Yongkang again to have soup dumpling at the same restaurant.
 In the afternoon, I took the Taiwan High Speed Rail to Gaoxiong.
 The train was made in Japan.
 The city is the second largest in Taiwan, and it is located in the south, so I felt there was a bit warmer than in Taipei.

 BTW, I forgot to eat pork ribs rice on the train. *30/12/16

 Before heading to the airport, I visited Cijin Peninsula to see the sea.
 Then, I walked around Sanduo Shopping District.
 Anyway, my motivation went into a slump.
 So I went to the airport 3 hours before departure.
 Right when I felt bored, my flight was delayed for 2 hours.
 The moment I arrived in HK at 10pm, I went to the bay area.

 BTW, crowed of people blocked me to reach the front.
 I saw fireworks through the gap of the buildings. *31/12/16

 I visited HK 20 years ago, so I tended to cast my mind to the last trip.
 The city had a vibrant feel to it as always.
 First, I took a ferry to Kowloon.
 And, I ate testy shrimp wonton noodles at Tsim Chai Kee Noodle.
 I found the restaurant by luck, but I heard that it was famous.
 Next, I visited the dim sum restaurant I’ve been to last time, and I noticed that the pushing cart system didn’t exist anymore.

 BTW, there were far fewer neon signs than before. *1/1/17

 Dim sum is about breakfast.
 I searched the cart style ones and I visited Lin Heung Kui early in the morning.
 Many locals were eating dim sum while reading the newspaper.
 I shared a table with locals and I chose some dishes from the cart.
 I was happy to eat them.
-Anyway, when I went to eat wonton at Mak Man Kee, I went in a cafe by mistake.
+Anyway, when I went to eat wonton at Mak Man Kee, I first entered a cafe next door by mistake.
 And I ordered a noodle, I was laughed at by the next lady.